kevindayton/drupal-edit-module-twbs/README.txt

 2. Download Underscore 1.5.x and Backbone 1.x from http://underscorejs.org/ and
    http://backbonejs.org/, respectively and put them in sites/all/libraries, in a "underscore" and a "backbone" subdirectory, respectively.
 Either the development or production version will work.
+Edit module will automatically use the production (minified) version if it's available, because it's more efficient.
 3. Grant the 'Access in-place editing' permission to relevant roles.
 4. Contextual links on nodes will now have a 'Quick edit' link.
 Clicking it will start in-place editing of that node!